cloudify-cosmo/cloudify-agent/README.md

 [![PypI](http://img.shields.io/pypi/v/cloudify-agent.svg)](http://img.shields.io/pypi/v/cloudify-agent.svg)

-The Cloudify Agent is a [celery](http://www.celeryproject.org/) based daemon that can run on both Linux and Windows boxes.
+The Cloudify Agent is a daemon that can run on both Linux and Windows boxes.
 It is available as a Command Line Tool that allows to easily manipulate all of the necessary agent lifecycle operations.